 Vienna, the capital of Austria is one of Europe’s most beautiful cities.
 The city has heaps of fantastic things to do, with incredible landmarks, imperial palaces, one of the oldest Ferris wheels in the world and lots more.

-Here are 10 top things you should see when visiting Vienna.
+Here are 10 of the best things you should see when visiting Vienna.

 1. Stephansdom (St. Stephen’s Cathedral)